guslipkin/Spring2021/GEB 3373 ~ International Comparative Dimensions/GEB 3373 Homework/GEB 3373 Homework 2.md

 6. What is a *chaebol*?

-   - A *chaebol* is a Korean word for "any of the large business conglomerates that dominate the South Korean economy."
+   - A **chaebol** is a Korean word for "any of the large business conglomerates that dominate the South Korean economy."
+A few years ago I was playing a word/knowledge game with my family and I came up with a pretty good question. *From what company can you buy a microwave, television, and cellphone?* The answer, of course, is Samsung.
+What's especially crazy is that those aren't even the most divergent items you can buy from them.

 7. Discuss the role of natural resources and agriculture in Africa’s economy.